OriowoOluwatosin/Performing-Data-Cleaning-In-Power-BI-Using-An-Existing-File--Excel-Function-2-File/README.md

 **Data Cleaning Using Power BI**

 ### Project Overview :
+Power BI is a powerful tool that enables users to transform raw data into meaningful reports and this data analysis project is generate a clean file from an existing Excel file which can be achieved by:
+- importing file from your data source into the Power BI tool
+- cleaning a dirty data file by
+  1. Removing Duplicates
+  2. Splitting Columns
+  3. Merging Columns

+### Data Sources
-Using the template from Cleaning Sheet 1 that was discussed in class, to continue the cleaning of sheet 2-4 in Excel Function 2 file
+The primary data source used here is a template from Cleaning Sheet 1 of the Excel Function 2 file that was discussed in class and then to continue the cleaning of sheet 2-4 Using Power BI